kirjavascript/TetrisGYM/README.md

 Thanks to https://github.com/ejona86 for creating an info file and other files used to generate the disassembly code and other parts of the disassembly.
 (Original repository link:  https://github.com/ejona86/taus)

-PNG to CHR tool repository link: https://github.com/play3577/nes-chr-encode
+CHR png converting tools repository link: https://github.com/qalle2/nes-util